devishot/typeahead.js/README.md

 When configuring `remote`, the following options are available:

-* `url` – A URL to make requests to when when the data provided by `local` and `prefetch` is insufficient. **Required.**
+* `url` – A URL to make requests to when  the data provided by `local` and `prefetch` is insufficient.  **`url` or `handler` options are required for remote lookups.**

+* `handler` - Custom function with the signature `function(query, data)` to take control of the typeahead data retrieval.
+This can be both used to handle local synchronous data or to fetch asynchronous data from remote source using the **promise pattern**.
+In case this function is used for asynchronous data fetch it must return `promise`, but it should return `true` for synchronous operations.
+Both [JQuery promises](http://api.jquery.com/promise/ "Jquery promises") and [Q promises](http://documentup.com/kriskowal/q/#introduction) are supported.
+When `handler` option is used for data retrieval the options `beforeSend`, `replace`, `wildcard`, `dataType` and  `cache` do not apply.
+However the throttling options are used and the cache control is also functioning.
+See [this page](Computed.md) for details on the handler usage.

 * `dataType` – The type of data you're expecting from the server.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
 Defaults to `json`.
+This applies only in conjunction with the `url` option.

 * `cache` – Determines whether or not JQuery will cache responses.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
-Note however that by default all remote responses are cached for each query.
+This applies only for the `url` option, by default all remote responses are cached for each query.

+* `skipCache` – Orders remote queries not to use local cache but allways refetch data on each keystroke.
+This can be useful for mutating remote data.

+* `cacheKey` –  By default all remote lookups are cached per string combination entered in the typeahead control.
+This option can be used to control caching which may be necessary if more than one typeahead control is used in the application.
+By default this value is set to the `url` value for **url** requests and the `name` value for **handler** requests.
+This option value may also be set to function with the signature function(query).
+It must then return cache key including the query value.
+This function method may be particularly helpful when using handler functions for remote lookup where results may be varying on different contexts.
+**Example:**  `cacheKey: function(query) { return 'admin1_#' + vm.country + '_%' + query;}`

 * `timeout` – Sets a timeout for requests.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
+This applies only in conjunction with the `url` option.

 * `wildcard` – The pattern in `url` that will be replaced with the user's query when a request is made.
 Defaults to `%QUERY`.
+This applies only in conjunction with the `url` option.

 * `replace` – A function with the signature `replace(url, uriEncodedQuery)` that can be used to override the request URL.
 Expected to return a valid URL.
 If set, no wildcard substitution will be performed on `url`.
+This applies only in conjunction with the `url` option.

 * `rateLimitFn` – The function used for rate-limiting network requests.
 Can be either `debounce` or `throttle`.
 Defaults to `debounce`.